insipiens/CH-Combatstick/README.md

 Letters:
 - uppercase is Hat switch 1 (with circular knurling),
 - Lower Case is Hat switch 2 (NSWE knurling)
+- connected to Pins on Arduino Pro Micro
 &nbsp;